 If the List of 200 still isn't long enough for you,

-here is a list of 325 of some of the most important mathematicians.
+here is a list of about 370 of some of the most important mathematicians.

 (Names in deep purple are on my Top Thirty List.
 Names in bold-face are candidates for the Top Two Hundred.)

-Go to the longer page with a List of Top 200.
+Go to the longest page with a List of Top 200.

 Go to my home page.